Gridonyx/Jamesbot-Documentation/README.md

     %boot [@user] {reason}

 ### Mute
 The Mute command is used by server staff to mute a server member, which prevents them from sending messages.
-Can include optional duration (in minutes) and reason, default duration is 15 minutes.
+Can include optional duration (example: 1h30m) and reason, default duration is 15 minutes.

 **Command Use**